-The Pokhara Regional International Airport under construction in Kaski District, Nepal, will replace the existing Pokhara Airport, which was commissioned in July 1958.
+The Pokhara Regional International Airport is under construction in Kaski District, Nepal and will replace the existing Pokhara Airport, which was commissioned in July 1958.

-Scheduled to begin operations in 2021, the new airport will serve as the aerial gateway to the Himalayan and Annapurna regions in Nepal.
+Operations are scheduled to begin in 2021.
+The new airport will serve as the aerial gateway to the Himalayan and Annapurna regions in Nepal.
 It is anticipated to handle one million passengers a year.